 Only about one-third of the Museum of Idaho’s operating costs are covered by admissions and store sales.
 Therefore, the museum is largely dependent on financial donations, sponsorships, grants, and in-kind support from generous individuals and organizations.

 Your tax-deductible gift to the Museum of Idaho can bring history to life and make possible a unique world of learning and discovery that impacts, inspires, and educates Idahoans and visitors alike.

 Volunteering at the Museum of Idaho

 Volunteering at the Museum of Idaho

-Thank you for your interest in volunteering at the Museum of Idaho.
-There are so many ways to volunteer at the Museum of Idaho.
-We have a vibrant community of volunteers who work to help the museum in a variety of ways from engaging with exhibits and guests as docents and gallery attendants to helping with archival and artifact collection care.
-If you want to be a part of our museum community, we have a place for you!
+There are so many ways to share your time and energy at the museum.
+We have a vibrant community of volunteers who contribute to the museum's mission in a variety of ways, from engaging with guests to helping care for archival documents and artifacts.
+If you can see yourself as part of our community, we have fulfilling work and a flexible schedule for you.

 For more information, please contact Susan Van Orden at (208) 522-1400 ext.
 3009.
-To apply to become a volunteer, please fill out the online application Here and return it to the Museum of Idaho.
-Applications are also available at the Museum of Idaho.
+To apply, print and fill out the online application and return it to the MOI front desk.
+Applications are also available at the museum.

-- Gallery Attendant: Gallery Attendants are volunteers who help visitors to engage with certain aspects of the exhibit and guide them through the exhibit space.
-These volunteers are assigned an area of the museum to watch for safety of visitors and museum property and they serve as an arm of our exhibits department.
+- Gallery Attendant: volunteers who guide visitors through exhibits and help them engage with what they see.
+These volunteers are assigned areas of the museum to supervise visitors and serve as an arm of our exhibits department.

-- Docent: Docents are volunteers who interact with visitors using hands-on, interactive materials.
-These volunteers have stations or carts that facilitate this interaction.
-These volunteers serve as an arm of our education department.
-Additional training sessions are required in order to understand each exhibit and trained on interactive materials.
+- Docent: volunteers who interact with visitors using hands-on, interactive materials.
+These volunteers have stations or carts and serve as an arm of our education department.
+Training sessions are required for each new exhibit.